tfairch2/Course-Common-Files/Example Code/Text Output.md

 # Text Output - Example Programs

+PRograms that only display text to the screen

+---

 ## Cookie Recipe Version 1

 This program only displays contents of a recipe to the screen.